 It’s possible that another manufacturer used the term “Turbo button” prior to Eagle computer.
 However, after an exhaustive search through early 1980’s computer periodicals, we think it unlikely.

-The word “turbo” is an abbreviation of “turbocharger,” which is what makes internal combustion engines go faster.
+The word “turbo” is an abbreviation of “turbocharger,” a device that makes internal combustion engines run faster.
 In the ’80s, it was common for commercial marketing departments to apply the word “turbo” to products to denote extra speed or power.
 No manufacturer would ever include a large button labeled “Slow” on the front of its speedy new PC, so “Turbo” was a clever choice on Eagle’s part.

 A few years after the introduction of the Eagle Turbo PC (when accelerated PC clones became inexpensive enough to be mass-market items), “turbo” suddenly became the generic industry term for this CPU slowdown feature.
 This is likely because other PC manufacturers copied it, and put it in off-brand commodity PC cases and motherboards.

 In the early-to-mid 1990s, the average CPU clock speeds of IBM PC compatibles jumped into the stratosphere.
 They moved from about 16 MHz to around 100, with stops at 20, 33, 40, and 66 MHz along the way.
 This made Turbo buttons absolutely essential to play early PC games, many of which were still less than a decade old at the time.

 Some PC cases even included a two-digit, segmented LED display that switched between the turbo and non-turbo numeric clock speeds whenever you pushed the Turbo button.
 Interestingly, this feature was often configured on the LED module.
 So, these could be configured to show any number, proving this to be yet another marketing gimmick.